-- Ensure that the connector of the speaker assembly is attached firmly. - Route the cables as shown in the following illustration.
+- Ensure that the speaker rubbers are well installed. - Ensure that the connector of the speaker assembly is attached firmly. - Route the cables as shown in the following illustration.

 Attention: As you route the cables, ensure that they are not subject to any tension.
 Tension could cause the cables to be damaged by the cable guides, or a wire to be broken.